Mirror Therapy for Stroke Rehabilitation: A Viable Treatment Option

 One treatment that is gaining attention in the field of stroke rehabilitation is mirror therapy.
 This simple, low tech treatment may be worth your attention as a supplement to the traditional stroke rehabilitation techniques you already use.

-This article will explain what mirror therapy for stroke is, what evidence supports its use, and how to begin using this treatment.
+This article will explain what mirror therapy for stroke intervention is, what evidence supports its use, and how to begin using this treatment.

-What is Mirror Therapy?
+First, What is Mirror Therapy?